pran-7-5/eco_style/README.md

 dairy(I am lactose intollerant so keep me out) but these are very good and very high protein
 -------

-Ghee(bilona ghee not factory one)(A2 milk not A1, A1 is GMO cow whereas, A2 is unaltered species) ghee = butter - fat
+Ghee (A2 milk not A1, A1 is GMO cow whereas, A2 is unaltered species) ghee = butter - fat

 Butter (A2 milk based)(unsalted)